COVID-19 hospitalizations in Los Angeles County are over 900 - ExBulletin

 - An additional mobile test unit in the hit area.

-County residents who are symptomatic or suspected of being infected with COVID-19 can order a home test kit.
-With this kit, a swab collection must be mailed to obtain PCR test results.
+Any county resident who believes to be symptomatic or exposed to COVID-19 can order a home test kit.
+This requires mailing a swab collection for PCR test results.

+The county has recorded 1,616,033 cases of virus-related COVID-19 and 27,546 deaths since the outbreak of the pandemic.
+According to authorities, about 90% of deaths occurred in people with basic health.
+The most common conditions are high blood pressure, diabetes and heart disease.

 ..